B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Offline Training

 \section{Offline Training}

-In this section, we present our algorithm for training a behavior-based navigation policy.
+In this section, we present our simulation technique for generating behavior-rich trajectories and our scheme for training a behavior-based navigation policy using this simulation technique.
 In order to learn such a policy, it is necessary to use a simulation environment with traffic agents that have varying behaviors, ranging from conservative to aggressive.
 These behaviors can be controlled using different parameters within a simulator, which are computed offline using a state-of-the-art driver behavior model~\cite{cmetric}.
 Our behavior-enriched simulator is used within a deep reinforcement learning (DRL) paradigm to learn a policy for behavior-guided navigation.
 We highlight this offline training setup in Figure~\ref{fig: offline_training}.